Playwright: Neo-classical theory

 The literary production of Aleksis Kivi, the Finnish national author, consisted mainly of plays.
 One of his best-known plays is Heath Cobblers from 1864.

-The Italian Renaissance brought about a stricter interpretation of Aristotle, as this long-lost work came to light in the late 15th century.
-The neoclassical ideal, which was to reach its apogee in France during the 17th century, dwelled upon the unities, of action, place, and time.
-This meant that the playwright had to construct the play so that its "virtual" time would not exceed 24 hours, that it would be restricted to a single setting, and that there would be no subplots.
-Other terms, such as verisimilitude and decorum, circumscribed the subject matter significantly.
-For example, verisimilitude limits of the unities.
-Decorum fitted proper protocols for behavior and language on stage.
+The Italian Renaissance brought about a stricter interpretation of Aristotle, as his long-lost work Poetics came to light in the late 15th century.
+The neoclassical ideal, which was to reach its apogee in France during the 17th century, insisted upon the classical "unities": of action, place, and time.
+This required the playwright construct the play such that its "virtual" time would not exceed 24 hours; that it would be restricted to a single setting; and that there would be no subplots.
+Related concepts like verisimilitude (plausibility) and decorum (socially appropriate behavior and language) further constrained dramatic content.
+In France, adherence to these rules was heavily debated; for example, Pierre Corneille's Le Cid was criticized for including too many events into a single day to satisfy the unity of time restriction.

-In France, contained too many events and actions, thus, violating the 24-hour restriction of the unity of time.
 Neoclassicism never had as much traction in England, and Shakespeare's plays are directly opposed to these models, while in Italy, improvised and bawdy commedia dell'arte and opera were more popular forms.

 One structural unit that is still useful to playwrights today is the "French scene", which is a scene in a play where the beginning and end are marked by a change in the makeup of the group of characters onstage rather than by the lights going up or down or the set being changed.